Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

-Within the body there are a few critical pieces of equipment that will improve one’s health: lungs for breathing, and feet for walking.
+Within the body, there are a few critical pieces of equipment that will improve one’s health: lungs for breathing, and feet for walking.
 Sure there’s exercising one’s core muscles, and one can swing their arms about to increase momentum, but for someone who doesn’t much like exercise and wants to keep it simple one’s feet is their best tool for health and well-being.

 When I truly started to take my health seriously and become pro-active in my well-being, I was in so much pain from fibromyalgia that there wasn’t a lot that I could do.
 I had to start out really slowly.
 In the beginning, some days it was a challenge to walk a block and back and I would end up literally crawling down the stairs and into a hot Epsom salts bubble bath.
-Slowly I was able to walk farther and farther around my neighborhood – still always followed by Epsom Salts bubble baths (my go to therapy almost daily still).
+Slowly I was able to walk farther and farther around my neighbourhood – still always followed by Epsom Salts bubble baths (my go-to therapy almost daily still).

 After about a year or so of mostly just walking, my daughter bought a PS2 PlayStation system with a Dance, Dance Revolution disc that I learned to bounce around on.
-In the beginning my balance and coordination sucked big time, but again, with practice this improved.
-Also, in the beginning I could only do this for about five minutes a session, but slowly worked up to a half hour to forty-five minutes some days.
+In the beginning, my balance and coordination sucked big time, but again, with practice, this improved.
+Also, in the beginning, I could only do this for about five minutes a session, but slowly worked up to a half-hour to forty-five minutes some days.
 This is one exercise that I do mostly in the winter when it’s too cold outside.

 I also took up Taoist Tai Chi for about three years – the only thing necessary for that was a good pair of shoes, and a few dollars a month for membership.